Who we are

 History

-The concept of Arran Geopark began in late 2016 when the Arran Access Trust led a partnership with the Lochranza Centre CIC, National Trust for Scotland, and the Arran Heritage Museum.
-The aims of the partnership were to:
+The potential for UNESCO Global Geopark status for Arran was highlighted in 2015 when the Cold Water Islands Tourism Conference was first held on Arran.
+As a result, in 2016 the Arran Access Trust led a partnership with the Lochranza Centre CIC, National Trust for Scotland, and the Arran Heritage Museum with the aim to:

 “improve footpaths around important geological sites on Arran and work together to develop and improve digital information and interpretation centres for Geology on Arran, paving the way for Arran to gain UNESCO Global Geopark status.”

-The partnership enabled a successful funding application to the Scottish Government’s Coastal Communities Fund in 2017.
-Further funding was received from the Arran Trust, North Ayrshire Council, and from private donors.
+The partnership led to a successful funding bid to the Scottish Government’s Coastal Communities Fund.
+Further funding was gratefully received from the Arran Trust, North Ayrshire Council, and from private donors.

-As a result, two new Geopark information centres were created in Brodick and in Lochranza; the Arran Heritage Museum’s geology exhibits were also upgraded.
+A Geopark Coordinator and a Ranger were employed to drive the project forward.
+Information centres were created in Brodick and in Lochranza; the Arran Heritage Museum’s geology exhibits were also upgraded.
 A leaflet describing six waymarked walking trails was created and outdoor interpretation panels were commissioned for key viewpoints and geological sites.
+Understanding of our rich geoheritage was enhanced through guided walks, talks and outreach to local schools.

 A footpath team was employed by the Geopark (2017-2019) to undertake key areas of footpath work.
 This focussed primarily on sites of geological significance – works were completed at Corrie, Drumadoon, Newton Shore, Kildonan, North Glen Sannox, and in the Northern Mountains.
 The footpath team also provided training opportunities by employing trainees on to develop specialist skills and gain certificates in chainsaw use and in first aid.